 The place You made to dwell in, O LORD,

-The sanctuary, O LORD, which Your hands established.
+The sanctuary, O Lord, which Your hands established.

 18The LORD will reign for ever and ever!

 19For the horses of Pharaoh, with his chariots and horsemen, went into the sea; and the LORD turned back on them the waters of the sea; but the Israelites marched on dry ground in the midst of the sea.